varchasgopalaswamy/AutoUncertainties/docs/source/index.rst

 ------------

-The class structure of `~auto_uncertainties.uncertainty.uncertainty_containers.Uncertainty`, and the `numpy` ufunc implementation is heavily inspired by the excellent package `pint <https://github.com/hgrecco/pint>`_.
+The class structure of `~auto_uncertainties.uncertainty.uncertainty_containers.Uncertainty`, and the `numpy` ufunc implementation is heavily inspired by the excellent package `Pint <https://github.com/hgrecco/pint>`_.

 Indices and tables